project-open-data/project-open-data.github.io/schema.md

 **Cardinality** | (0,1)
 **Required** | Yes, if the file is available for public download.
 **Accepted Values** | String
-**Usage Notes** | This must describe the exact file available at **accessURL** using file extensions (e.g., CSV, XLS, XSLX, TSV, JSON, XML).
+**Usage Notes** | This must adhere to [MIME format types](http://www.iana.org/assignments/media-types) where possible.
+Describe the exact file available at **accessURL** using file extensions (e.g., CSV, XLS, XSLX, TSV, JSON, XML).
 For example, if the download file is a ZIP containing a CSV, the entry here is "ZIP".
 **Example** | `{"format":"csv"}`

 {: .table .table-striped}